 Through the local expertise by the respective deputies, the compliance with applicable regulations and laws in the Swiss Branch should be secured.
+The Compliance function supports and advises the general representative in legal matters.

 Internal audit function

 The activity of Internal Audit in Switzerland is identical to that one described in section B.5.
 It is outsourced for the whole company outsourced to Ernst & Young Management Consulting GmbH., which means also for the Swiss Branch.
 It is carried out independently by the latter at both locations, according to a plan approved by the Management Board and the Supervisory Board.